 If you believe you or a loved one have been the victim of medical negligence, contact our medical malpractice attorney immediately.

 We carefully review your situation in a no-obligation, free consultation to determine if you have a negligence case.
-Many patients feel neglect and abandonment from a system that is supposed to be caring.
+Many patients feel neglected and abandoned by a system that is supposed to be caring.

 Numerous governmental agencies, healthcare improvement groups, and scholars have identified that health care is in the midst of a patient safety emergency.
 The number of medical errors ranks as the third leading cause of preventable deaths in the United States, just behind heart disease and cancer.
 Preventable harm in hospitals contributes to the deaths of between 210K and 440K patients each year.